 Characterizing the dynamics of gut microbiota and their inter-individual variability with multi-omics data is an important priority for microbiome research to further understanding of diet-induced responses [52].
 Such studies hold great promise to improve human health and treat gut microbiome-associated disease via microbiome engineering.
-A key question in microbiome engineering with prebiotics is whether and to what extent can we enrich the gut levels of a beneficial bacterial using a prebiotic compound.
+A key question in microbiome engineering with prebiotics is whether and to what extent can we enrich the gut levels of beneficial bacteria using prebiotic compounds.
 Microbiome engineering, as with other engineering disciplines, requires computational tools to aid the design process.
 Predicting bacterial responses to interventions in the human gut is nontrivial: previous studies have repeatedly shown that bacteria able to consume a fiber supplement in vitro may not be selectively enriched in vivo, suggesting that dietary response of a gut bacterial taxa depends on its ecological traits, i.e., its ability to compete, occupy and defend for the newly opened niche (#citation needed#).
-By inventing a new application of gLV with uncertainty assessment to infer primary fiber degraders and associated interaction network, we provided a generalizable computational approach that facilitate ecological characterization of gut microbial community from longitudinal data.
+By inventing a new application of gLV with uncertainty assessment to infer primary fiber degraders and associated interaction network, we provided a generalizable computational approach that facilitates ecological characterization of gut microbial community from longitudinal data.
 We foresee that applications of ecological modeling in human cohorts with dense longitudinal sampling will provide important insights for predictable dietary responses and personalized nutrition.